PV Repowering 2026: How Industrial Companies Are Modernizing Their Existing Plants and Selling Them to Investors

 Are you the owner of an industrial PV system installed between 2010 and 2017 and wondering whether repowering is a worthwhile investment?
 Or are you an investor interested in participating in repowered photovoltaic systems?
 In a no-obligation initial consultation, we’ll determine which approach offers the greatest economic benefit for your situation—including an initial assessment of your existing system or a customized investment structure based on inverter revenue sharing.
 With fixed financing secured before construction begins, personal liability coverage from mediplan Helm e.K., and our in-house roof bridging system for industrial roofs that other providers reject.

 PV repowering refers to the replacement of key components—primarily solar modules and inverters—in an existing industrial photovoltaic system with the goal of significantly increasing power output and energy yields.
 In 2026, it will typically be possible to install 70 to 150 percent more kilowatt-peak on the same roof area, because modern TOPCon modules deliver 440 to 500 watt-peak, whereas modules from 2010 had only 230 to 280 watt-peak.
-Under Solar Package 1, the replacement is possible while retaining feed-in tariffs, subject toapproval under EU state aid law.
+Under Solar Package 1, the replacement is possible while retaining feed-in tariffs, subject to approval under EU state aid law.

 For ground-mounted systems, module replacement while retaining feed-in tariffs has been possible since the EEG 2023 (effective January 1, 2023) without requiring a defect.
 For rooftop systems, the same rule was introduced with Solar Package 1 effective May 16, 2024, but is subject to approval under EU state aid law.
-Existing feed-in tariffs for the original capacity generally remain in effect; any increase in capacity is remunerated at the currently valid EEG tariff or via a PPA or direct marketing.
-Specific feed-in tariffs for 2026 are listed in the EEG Feed-in Tariff Pillar.
+Existing feed-in rates for the original capacity generally remain in effect; any increase in capacity is remunerated at the currently valid EEG tariff or via a PPA or direct marketing.
 Individual applicability must be verified by the EEG|KWKG Clearing House.

-Four buyer groups dominate the market: infrastructure and renewable energy funds such as Aquila Capital, CEE Group, and HEP Energy; independent power producers such as Encavis (owned by KKR/Viessmann since 2024), ENERPARC, Statkraft Deutschland, and TionRenewables; municipal utilities, local governments, and energy suppliers such as EnBW, Pfalzwerke, and MVV; as well as family offices and direct investors via marketplaces and Logic Energy’s own inverter revenue-sharing model.
-Minimum sizes range from 200 kWp (family offices) to 10 MWp (institutional buyers).
+Four buyer groups dominate the market: infrastructure and renewable energy funds such as Aquila Capital, CEE Group, and HEP Energy; independent power producers such as Encavis (owned by KKR/Viessmann since 2024), ENERPARC, Statkraft Deutschland, and Tion Renewables; municipal utilities, local governments, and energy suppliers such as EnBW, Pfalzwerke, and MVV; as well as family offices and direct investors via marketplaces and Logic Energy’s own inverter revenue-sharing model.
+Minimum sizes range from 200 kWp to 10 MWp.
 Return figures are based on historical data and are not a guarantee of future results.

 Three factors determine the timing.
 First: If your plant’s performance ratio deviates by more than 7 percentage points from the original design value over a 12-month period, repowering is economically viable.
 Second: If the remaining term of the EEG is at least 4 years, the mechanism for maintaining feed-in tariffs is worthwhile.
 Third: The traditional EEG regime remains in effect until July 2027—after that, the CfD requirement applies to new installations of 100 kW or more.
-Those who start in 2026 and complete the project in 2027will benefit from the last generation of the traditional EEG regime and the current valuation multiple.
+Those who start in 2026 and complete the project in 2027 will benefit from the last generation of the traditional EEG regime and the current valuation multiple.

 References